-2245 Master of Fine Arts (MFA)
+2245 Master of Fine Arts MFA

-1.(1) The degree of Master of Fine Arts by research may be awarded by the Council on the recommendation of the Higher Degree Committee of the College of Fine Arts [hereinafter referred to as the committee] to a candidate who has demonstrated ability to undertake research by the submission of the results of an original investigation.
-The degree shall be awarded with the grade of Honours Class 1 or Honours Class 2.
+1. (1) The degree of Master of Fine Arts by research may be awarded by the Council on the recommendation of the Higher Degree Committee of the College of Fine Arts [hereinafter referred to as the committee] to a candidate who has demonstrated ability to undertake research by the submission of the results of an original investigation.